Free Walking Tour Berlin

 The Fall of Berlin

-After days of intense combat, on May 2, 1945, the Red Army broke through the German defenses and effectively captured Berlin.
-The Soviet troops raised the Soviet flag over the Reichstag building, symbolizing their victory.
-This iconic image of the Soviet flag fluttering over Berlin serves as visual evidence of the Red Army’s arrival in the city.
+On May 2, 1945, after many days of terrible combat, when suddenly, the Red Army finally broke through the German defenses and was essentially captured Berlin.
+After fighting, the Soviet troops raised their Soviet flag over the Reichstag building.
+This iconic image of the Soviet flag across the Berlin skyline is an obvious image of the Red Army’s arrival in the city.

 Key Soviet Figures